 If you have travelled from out of town

-If you have travelled from out of town and your male support person or partner wants to stay near Waikato Hospital he will need to arrange his own accommodation.
-This is something to think about ahead of time if you live a long way from Waikato Hospital, even if you’re not planning to birth there, as things don’t always go to plan.
+If you have travelled from out of town and your male support person or partner wants to stay nearby, he will need to arrange his own accommodation.
+This is something to think about ahead of time if you live a long way from hospital, even if you’re not planning to birth there, as things don’t always go to plan.

-Even if you are planning a home birth, birth at a primary birthing centre, or to transfer to a primary birthing centre following birth at Waikato Hospital, you or your baby could have a complication and you may need to be transferred to or stay at the Waikato Hospital postnatal ward.
+Even if you are planning a home birth, birth at a primary birthing centre, or to transfer to a primary birthing centre following birth at hospital, you or your baby could have a complication and you may need to be transferred to or stay at a hospital postnatal ward.

 What you and your baby will need for your postnatal stay